Pudderz/Travel-Website/README.md

 ##### Issues
-I tried many different options but didn't want to spend money on the Google API maps or have large watermarks on options such as google free my maps or AtList maps.
+I tried many different options as I didn't want to spend money on the Google API maps or have large watermarks and lack of interactivity such as Google's free 'My Maps' or AtList maps.
 I finally decided on using LeafletJS which allowed me to change as much as I liked as it was not inside of an iframe.

 #### List of holidays
 ![list of travel options](./readMeImages/travelOptions.png)